raiden-network/spec/monitoring_service.rst

 - The creation of the ``non_closing_signature`` is specified in the :ref:`Balance Proof Update specification <balance-proof-update-on-chain>`.
 - The ``reward_proof_signature`` is specified below.

 All of this fields are required.
-Monitoring Service MUST perform verification of these data, namely channel existence.
-Monitoring service SHOULD accept the message if and only if the sender of the message is same as the sender address recovered from the signature.
+Monitoring Service must perform verification of these data, namely channel existence.
+Monitoring service should accept the message if and only if the sender of the message is same as the sender address recovered from the signature.

 Example Monitor Request